Anupam Sharma

-Anupam Sharma is an Indian film director, actor, film producer, and author.
-Sharma has been widely acknowledged by Australian and Indian media as a producer who pioneered films links between India and Australia since 1997.
-Sharma was appointed as an Australia Day Ambassador and named one of the fifty most influential professionals in the Australian film industry (Encore Magazine).
-He is best known for producing Bollywood films filmed in Australia, including Dil Chahta Hai and Heyy Babyy.
+Anupam Sharma is an Australian filmmaker, speaker and author.

+Sharma has worked on several Bollywood productions filmed in Australia, including Dil Chahta Hai (2001), Love Story 2050, We Are Family, Orange and Heyy Babyy (2007).

 He is the director of the Australian feature film unIndian, starring Australian cricketer Brett Lee, released in 2015.
 In 2014 the film was announced by Australian Prime Minister Tony Abbott.
-As a director apart from unINDIAN he has also directed Indian Aussies (Terms & Conditions Apply), NSW Tourism Ad Campaign, Intellectual Property Awareness Foundation anti-piracy campaign and award-winning Australian feature documentary The Run.
+As a director apart from unINDIAN he has also directed Indian Aussies (Terms & Conditions Apply), NSW Tourism Ad Campaign, Intellectual Property Awareness Foundation anti-piracy campaign and Australian feature documentary The Run.

 Personal life

 Anupam Sharma was born in Ajmer, in the Indian state of Rajasthan.
 He attended high school at St. Joseph Academy in Dehradun, after which he moved to Australia to pursue a bachelor's degree in film.
 He followed his bachelor's degree with a master's degree in Films & Theatre from the University of New South Wales, where he wrote his thesis on Indian Cinema with Distinction.

 He is married with two children.